infexious-dev/FluentUIEditableDetailsList/README.md

 ### Enhancements
 >- Updated office-ui-fabric-react version to latest.
 >- Added exported enum "DataType" that acts as a string.
 This can be used in the "IColumnConfig" prop "dataType" to easily know data types available.
-Currently contains 'string', 'number', 'decimal', 'date', and 'calculated'.
-Calculated data types do not appear in edit panels regardless of their "editable" state.
+Currently contains 'string', 'number', 'decimal', 'date', and 'calculated'. "calculated" data types do not appear in edit panels regardless of their "editable" state.
 Useful when adding new row data but a column exists only as a calculation/amalgamation of other column data.
 >- "Filter" modal now provides a better UX by showing/disabling dropdowns based on state.
 >- "Filter" modal filter button will remain disabled until all inputs are filled to prevent null exceptions during runtime.
 >- IColumnConfig can utilise inherited "className" and "headerClassName" props correctly from IColumn when rendering in EditableGrid.